 See, I told you – simple.
 No rocket science here, but you must understand this when leading people through a change process.

-As the leader, or someone on our team, I may feel like we are moving at a snail’s pace.
-It’s taking forever.
+As the leader, I, or someone on our team, may feel like we are moving at a snail’s pace.
+Change is taking forever.
 We are spinning our wheels and not getting anywhere fast.
+We have more meetings than are necessary.
+We are explaining the same thing over and over again.

-At the same time, others may feel we are moving at rocket speed.
+At the same time, others – especially those experiencing the discomfort of change, may feel we are moving at rocket speed.
 Change is coming so quickly they cannot process it in their mind.
 They feel the world – or this change – is out of control.
+There hasn’t been enough discussion about the change.
+There are still more questions than answers.

 Perception to the speed of change is relative to: